benopotamus/django-htmx-okayjack/README.md

 `trigger-after-receive` isn't a normal htmx attribute.
 It sets the `HX-Trigger` response header.
 It had to be renamed so it doesn't conflict with `hx-trigger` for triggering the request itself 🤷

-`bock` is the path to a template and optional template block to use when generating the HTML response.
+`block` is the path to a template and optional template block to use when generating the HTML response.
 E.g.

 ```hx-block="base/home.html:welcome_block"``` or ```hx-success-block="base/home.html:new_item"```